olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 :::tip

 The powerful conref mechanism of **DITA XML** lends itself to applications other than cost reduction.
-For example, the **technical editor** can hide information in the source code.
+For example, the **technical writer** can hide information in the source code.
 :::

 Here's an original use case for *conref*: imagine you need to translate a file containing confidential information that must not appear in the translated version, and to which the translator must not have access (a confidentiality clause forbids clients from distributing the information in their possession).